edward-ly/arithmetic-quiz-mobile/README.md

 #### `npm run publish`

-Short for `git push && git checkout master && git merge develop && git push && git checkout develop` when run on the default `develop` branch.
 Pushes local commits to the `develop` and `master` branches simultaneously, and publishes the updated app to Expo via [Travis](https://travis-ci.org/).

 ## Last updated